What Other Parents Are Reading

 Circumcision is a common procedure in which the skin covering the tip of the penis is surgically removed.
 It's usually performed on a newborn boy before he leaves the hospital, and often within the first 2 days of life.
 In the Jewish faith, it is performed in a special ceremony when a baby is 8 days old.

 Boys are born with a hood of skin, called the foreskin, covering the head (glans) of the penis.
 In circumcision, the foreskin is removed to expose the head of the penis.
-Normally the procedure causes very little bleeding and stitches aren't needed.
-A protective bandage may be placed over the wound, which generally heals on its own within a week to 10 days.
+It's a quick procedure that causes very little bleeding and stitches aren't needed.
+Older boys can be circumcised, but the procedure is a bit more involved.
+After the circumcision, a protective bandage may be placed over the wound, which generally heals on its own within a week to 10 days.

 Most parents make the decision about circumcision based on cultural, religious, or personal reasons (such as whether other male family members have been circumcised).

 Preparing for the Circumcision

 Once you decide your baby will be circumcised, discuss it with the doctor who'll perform the procedure.
 Many circumcisions on newborns are done by obstetricians, but pediatricians, family practitioners, urologists, neonatologists, and pediatric surgeons also can do them.

 Most healthy babies can be circumcised within 1 to 2 days after birth.
 However, circumcision is delayed for babies with certain medical conditions.
 Your child's examining pediatrician or neonatologist will decide if your newborn should wait to be circumcised.

 If it is OK for your child to have a circumcision, the doctor will review any risks, potential benefits, and instructions on caring for your baby after the procedure.
 The doctor will also ask about any family history of bleeding disorders (like hemophilia or von Willebrand's disease).
 Ask the doctor to explain anything you don't understand.